How to protect your manuscript. Don’t trust technology.

 An extra line of protection is to create a new folder in your file management app.

-But it is a perfect backup system if you are methodical, or pedantic like me.
+But it is a perfect backup system if you are methodical or pedantic like me.

-As an extra precaution, you can also use underscores in file names as in the example files above.
+As an extra precaution, you can also use underscores in filenames, as in the example files above.

 4. Be systematic as you write your book

-When you write, use your individual chapter files and be sure to copy your new work to your chosen external backup location at the end of your writing session or day.
+When you write, use your individual chapter files, and be sure to copy your new work to your chosen external backup location at the end of your writing session or day.

 Then do a ‘Save As‘ for a new dated revision to your revision folder.

 Using ‘Save As‘ instead of ‘Save‘ is the best way to protect your versions as it creates a new file, but your main manuscript file will remain intact and unchanged.

 If you need to send files to an editor or proofreader, again, do a ‘save as’ and rename the file to suit and save it to another new folder.

 You should never move files, transfer files, or share files without creating a new version with ‘Save As.’